LLM Law - Public LawFind a programme

 One year full-time;

 Part-time study requires daytime weekday attendance

-The Public Law LLM programme offers a range of units which explore issues in public policy and the law.
-The focus is on the relationship between the pressures that operate within particular areas of public policy, and the role of law both in setting the framework for decision-making and as a tool for achieving policy goals.
+The Public Law LLM programme explores issues in public policy and the law.
+It focuses particularly on the relationship between the pressures that operate within particular areas of public policy, and the role of law in setting the framework for decision-making and as a tool for achieving policy goals.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Information about funding and scholarships can be found on the Bristol Law School fees and funding web pages.

 Further information on funding for prospective UK, EU and international postgraduate students.